danbq2289/RL_Agario/README.md

 - Think about how you will test this with many controllers (simple enough. initialize the game, the networks, take the function for every player, plug in, get actions, put actions)

-TODO:
-- Benchmarking preparation:
 - Add parameters.
 - Import repo in Satori.
-Run all experiments to determine optimal spatial cell size
+Run all experiments to determine optimal spatial cell size (went terribly, satori is so slow)

-   - While this runs, locally:
-      - basic_bot_test (with and without visualization), and plot the total size.

-      - Plot the size evolution.
-Try:
-         a.
-All frames
-         b.
-Skipped frames
-         c.
-First episode
-         d.
-Max size in each episode

-      - Then, formalize this in an object augmented to the game that appends the total size.
+TODO:
 - Multi player preparation:

    - Add a mode to return information respect to a player. (game get observation, player index i)